rkivisto/SECURITY-3430/README.md

 ## Logging

-Informational log messages are prefixed with `INFO SECURITY-3430 Workaround: `.
+Informational log messages are prefixed with `INFO io.jenkins.security.Security3430Workaround `.
-Messages prefixed with `SEVERE SECURITY-3430 Workaround: ` indicate a failure to transform.
+Messages prefixed with `SEVERE io.jenkins.security.Security3430Workaround ` indicate a failure to transform.
 This is not using the typical `java.util.logging.Logger` used throughout Jenkins, but rather `System.out` and `System.err` due to this code running as a Java agent that can interfere with Jenkins logging when using the --logfile argument.

 ## Testing